Solo in Seoul: A Filipina’s guide to traveling alone

 Lastly, the most important thing about traveling alone is for you to enjoy every moment of it.
 It’s easy to get caught up in the planning and the practical aspects of your trip, but sometimes, spontaneity creates the best memories.
 Allow yourself to wander around, take detours from your original itinerary, and make new friends from time to time.
 Be open to unplanned experiences and you might just find more hidden gems that you can tell everyone about when you return home.
 Ultimately, your precious memories of your solo travels are the ones you’ll keep close to your heart.

-Travel Hack: Keep a small journal or notebook to document your travels.
+Travel hack: Keep a small journal or notebook to document your travels.
 Reflect and write down what you feel in real time to remember those moments.

 Photo from Visit Seoul